 See more:

-Overall, District 1 is the best area to stay in Ho Chi Minh city for first-timers due to its close proximity to Notre Dame Cathedral, Central Post Office, and Reunification Palace, as well as many restaurants, bars, and shops.
+Personally, I recommend District 1 as the best area to stay in Ho Chi Minh city for first-timers.
+It is the heart of the city that is close proximity to popular sights such as Notre Dame Cathedral, Central Post Office, and Reunification Palace, as well as many restaurants, bars, and shops.

 Nguyen Hue & Dong Khoi for a luxury holiday, Pham Ngu Lao and Bui Vien for budget backpackers and nightlife.
 Ben Thanh offers a wide range of both budget and luxury accommodations.